swatchtime/swatch-preact/README.md

 - **12/24-Hour Format**: Switch between 12-hour (AM/PM) and 24-hour format for local time
 - **Light/Dark Theme**: Toggle between light and dark themes

-### Calendar & Events
+### Reminders
-Create and manage events with the calendar panel:
+Create and manage simple reminders using Swatch Internet Time:
-- **Event Creation Form**:
+- **Reminder Creation Form**:
   - Title and Description
-  - Start Date & Time
+  - Start Date & Time (or enter Swatch beats)
-  - End Date & Time
-  - Reminder options: 5min, 15min, 30min, 1hr, 2hr, 12hr, 1 day
-  - Repeat options: None, Daily, Weekly, Monthly, Yearly
-  - Option to use Swatch Internet Time for event times
-- **Export to .ics**: Download events as calendar files for desktop/mobile calendar apps
-- **Calendar subscription URL**: Share events via subscribable calendar links
+  - Reminders are single occurrences (no repeat options)
+  - Swatch beats accepted in formats like `@123`, `123.45` and are normalized
+- **Export and subscription features removed**: reminders are local-only and stored in the browser

 ### Reminder System
 Bell icon feature for event notifications: